AntonGepting/tmux-interface-rs/ROADMAP.md

 - mb function parameter names from tmux source?
 - mb tmux plugin for more options?
 - mb folder structure, separate tmux functions from parse functions
+- does `Option<bool>` as function arguments and structure fields make sense